Skip to main content

 require-labels:

-autogen-check-team: 'validation error: Label ''CostCenter'' is required to deploy
+check-team: 'validation error: Label ''CostCenter'' is required on the Deployment

-the Pod. rule autogen-check-team failed at path /spec/template/metadata/labels/CostCenter/'
+pod template. rule check-team failed at path /spec/template/metadata/labels/CostCenter/'

 The rollout failed with the admission webhook denying the request due to the require-labels Kyverno Policy.